TheFishNextDoor/Tasks/README.md

 - **Associated Data:**
     - Player: The player placing the block
     - Location: The location of the block
+    - Entity: The player placing the block
-    - Item: The block placed
+    - Item: The item in the players hand
     - Block: The placed block

 ### HARVEST_BLOCK